New release: 1.7.0

 Overall there were 1976 instances that participated in the RC testing phase and which collectively completed 112267h or 12.8 years of print jobs.

-It may take up to 24h for your update notification to pop up, so don't be alarmed if it doesn't show up immediately after reading this.
+If connected to the internet, OctoPrint will allow you to apply this update automatically via an update notification.
+It may take up to 24h for this notification to pop up, so don't be alarmed if it doesn't show up immediately after reading this.
 You can force the update however via Settings > Software Update > Advanced options > Force check for update.

 If you have any problems with your OctoPrint installation, please seek support on the community forum.